Health Insurance for Cancer

 The Australian Government provides financial support for some treatments under Medicare and the Pharmaceutical Benefits Scheme (PBS).

-When it comes to cancer treatment, Medicare can cover in-hospital care, diagnostic testing and imaging, and some of the costs of GP and specialist visits.1Australian Government Department of Health and Aged Care – What Medicare covers
+When it comes to cancer treatment, Medicare can cover in-hospital care, diagnostic testing and imaging, and some of the costs of GP and other specialist visits.

 Private Health Insurance